Kansas Bar Association

 ⚠️ Why It Matters: The Cost of Inaction

-If you fail to properly title or designate beneficiaries for your assets, probate may be required, even with a Will in place.
+If you fail to properly title or designate beneficiaries for your assets, probate may be required.

 We’ve seen multiple probate cases where a simple oversight—like forgetting to update an account designation—cost families thousands of dollars in legal fees and delays.